JesusASmx/SimpleNERtagger_ES/README.md

 from SimpleNERtagger_ES import NER_tagger
 ```

-Second, call the method with a path to an existing model from Huggingface.
+Second, call an instance of the **NER_tagger** class with a path to an existing model from Huggingface.
 In this example, the [spanish BETO + NER](https://huggingface.co/mrm8488/bert-spanish-cased-finetuned-ner) is used

 ```
 ## You may declare a Huggingface transformer finetunned for NER.